Adult entertainment permits

 - touching genitalia

-- placing genitalia or anus close to a person's face
+- placing genitalia or anus close to someone's face

 - soliciting for prostitution.

 Investigations show a trend of adult entertainers' genitalia touching patrons during 'lap dances'.
-This is not allowed according to Clause 14 of the Code which prohibits a performer from allowing another person to touch a performer's genitalia or anus.
+This is not allowed under Clause 14 of the Code.

-You can be fined up to $28,750 (200 penalty units) for conducting adult entertainment without a permit.
-This penalty amount is current at 1 July.
-The values change each year on this date.
+You can be fined up to $30,960 (200 penalty units) for conducting adult entertainment without a permit.
+This penalty amount changes on 1 July each year.

 Trading hours for adult entertainment